mary-the-cherry/Pokedex/README.md

 Website to have an overview of all pokemons incl. a search function for pokemons

-## Life Homepage
+## Live Homepage

 https://amazing-elion-9608ea.netlify.app/

 ## Usage

-- By default: 20 Pokemons per side, via Pagination possible to the next sides
+- By default: 20 Pokemons per side, via Pagination possible to go to the next sides
-- Search Bar: Search name of a pokemon or just some letters of a pokemonname out of 600 pokemons
+- Search Bar: Search a name of a pokemon or just some letters of a pokemonname out of 600 pokemons
 - Left side: Overview of all 600 pokemons (just accessible on large screens)

 ## Contributing